-FITsense: multi-modal sensors in smart homes to predict falls.
+FITsense: employing multi-modal sensors in smart homes to predict falls.

 MetadataShow full item record